 6(b) "We may undertake drugs testing of your child.
-The School may undertake drugs testing of pupils in accordance with its drugs policy as set out in the Behaviour Policy.
-The drugs policy had been adopted with the aim of safeguarding the health and safety of all pupils."
+The School may undertake drugs testing of students in accordance with the Smoking, Alcohol and Misuse of Drugs Policy.
+The policy had been adopted with the aim of safeguarding the health and safety of all students."